-This is a non-proprietary Cryptographic Module Security Policy for the 7206VXR NPE-G1 and 7301 with VAM2+ from Cisco Systems, Inc., referred to in this document as the modules, routers, or as previously stated.
+This is a non-proprietary Cryptographic Module Security Policy for the 7206VXR NPE-G1, 7206VXR NPE-G2 and 7301 with VAM+, and 7206VXR NPE-G2 with VSA from Cisco Systems, Inc., referred to in this document as the modules, routers, or by their specific model name.
 This security policy describes how modules meet the security requirements of FIPS 140-2 and how to run the modules in a FIPS 140-2 mode of operation.

-This policy was prepared as part of the FIPS 140-2 Level 2 validation of the 7206VXR NPE-G1 and 7301 with VAM2+.
+This policy was prepared as part of the FIPS 140-2 Level 2 validation of the following modules: